 Defining Addiction and Its Impact on Society

 Addiction is a complex phenomenon with varying and broad definitions.
-Its impact on society has been well documented, with negative effects seen in multiple areas of life, from personal health to societal stability.
+Substance use disorders (SUDs) are associated with numerous medical, psychiatric, psychological, spiritual, economic, social, family, and legal problems, creating a significant burden for affected individuals, their families, and society.
 At its core, addiction involves changing the brain’s normal functioning such that one cannot resist engaging in compulsive behaviors despite harmful consequences.

 The reasons behind addiction’s grip on individuals can be multifaceted and complex.
 For some, underlying mental health issues or trauma may play a role, while for others, genetic predisposition or environmental factors may contribute.
 Regardless of the cause, once an individual becomes addicted, it can be incredibly challenging to break free without help.